Adventures in Odyssey: Eugene Sings!

 Eugene Sings! and Eugene Sings!
 Christmas are Adventures in Odyssey musical albums, released by Tyndale House.
 Both feature songs written and sung by Will Ryan, voicing Eugene Meltsner from the series.

 Merchandise

-Since 1987, Adventures in Odyssey has released hundreds of products related to the show, including those listed above as well as apparel, toys, games, calendars, pens, and other collectibles.
+Since 1987, Adventures in Odyssey has released hundreds of products related to the show, including those listed above as well as apparel, toys, games, calendars, pens, stickers, pins, water bottles, bookmarks, and other collectibles.
 Some are sold through retail outlets others are promotional items that are given away to certain people or at special events.
 There is even a display case in the Welcome Center of Focus on the Family in Colorado Springs, Colorado that showcases some of the rarest memorabilia.
 Many fans of Adventures in Odyssey have become collectors of these products along with the audio albums, books and videos.
 There have been fan-sponsored contests to showcase these collections.
+The largest collection consisting of over 2,200 unique items currently resides in Indianapolis, Indiana in the OdysseyFan Museum.